makersacademy/acebook-rails-template/README.md

 > bundle exec rspec # Run the tests to ensure it works
 > bin/rails server # Start the server at localhost:3000
 ```
+### Run tests

+In the command line, run `rspec` in order to see test passing and test coverage.
+Run `rubocop` to see any styling offences.